Vitamin B1 Side Effects

 Applies to thiamine: capsule, solution, tablet, tablet enteric coated

-Along with its needed effects, thiamine (the active ingredient contained in Vitamin B1) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, thiamine (the active ingredient contained in Vitamin B1) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking thiamine:Rare - Soon after receiving injection only
+If any of the following side effects occur while taking thiamine, check with your doctor immediately:Rare - Soon after receiving injection only

 - difficulty in swallowing